-These nuances have been investigated in smaller-scale observational and experimental studies over the last few decades, primarily carried out in the fields of social and health psychology.
+These nuances have been investigated in smaller-scale observational and experimental studies over the past few decades, primarily carried out in the fields of social and health psychology.
 The impressive knowledge gained from these biosocial investigations could, and has, filled many volumes, so will not be reviewed in detail here.
-However, highlights include findings that biological functioning is intricately tied to characteristics of social interactions and social stressor experience (e.g., social conflict, discrimination, social-evaluative threat; (Dickerson & Kemeny, 2004; Kiecolt-Glaser, McGuire, Robles, & Glaser, 2002; Seeman & Mcewen, 1996), and social characteristics that individuals bring with them to social interactions (e.g., background level of social integration and support, social conflict history, cultural norms; Uchino, Cacioppo, & Kiecolt-Glaser, 1996).
+However, highlights include findings that biological functioning is intricately tied to characteristics of social interactions and social stressor experience (e.g., social conflict, discrimination, social-evaluative threat; Dickerson and Kemeny, 2004; Kiecolt-Glaser et al., 2002; Seeman and McEwen, 1996) and social characteristics that individuals bring with them to social interactions (e.g., background level of social integration and support, social conflict history, cultural norms; Uchino, Cacioppo, and Kiecolt-Glaser, 1996).
 What is emerging from this body of work is a picture of complex interconnections between our social, psychological, and biological worlds.